This project is evolved from AddressBook-Level3.

 Proposed Enhancement

-To address this design limitation, enhance the command parsing logic to allow /
+To address this design limitation, enhance the command parsing logic to allow / within fields without mistaking them for new prefixes.

 By improving how BridalBuddy distinguishes between field content and actual command prefixes, users will experience fewer parsing errors and a smoother, more accurate input process.